aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/aspose-imaging-java-dicom-to-bmp-conversion/_index.md

 ---
-title: "Convert DICOM to BMP in Java with Aspose.Imaging&#58; A Complete Guide"
+title: "Aspose Imaging Java: Convert DICOM to BMP – A Complete Guide"
-description: "Learn how to easily convert and resize DICOM images to BMP format using Aspose.Imaging for Java.
-Ideal for medical image archiving and web display."
+description: "Learn how to convert DICOM to BMP and save image bmp using aspose imaging java.
+Ideal for medical image conversion and web display."
-date: "2025-06-04"
+date: "2026-03-28"
 weight: 1
 url: "/java/format-conversion-export/aspose-imaging-java-dicom-to-bmp-conversion/"
 keywords: